xpjllk38324/Container-Security-Scanning-Service/Practices/Task8/Task8_PujunXie/readme.md

 ### How to run the code

+1. Clone from the Github repository.
+2. Write the input file.
+3. Run the code with the following command:

 ## Problem B: Eight Queens (8Q)
 In this problem, I use the Method 2: Main/Subroutine with stepwise refinement (also Shared Data).